 Full-time students can complete the 120-credit degree program in four years.

 A wide-range of areas such as licensed rehabilitation professions, environmental and occupational health, public health or health promotion.
 Graduates may also pursue careers related to health care and health promotion in various public and private, clinical and non-clinical settings.

 Yes.
 Acceptance of transfer credits is determined by Admissions.
 They consult with any graduate program to which you intend to apply.
-To be eligible for a B.S. in Health Science, which is a 120-credit degree, students must complete a minimum of 30 undergraduate credits at Mercy College.
+To be eligible for a B.S. in Health Science, which is a 120-credit degree, students must complete a minimum of 30 undergraduate credits at Mercy University.
 Mercy may transfer up to 90 undergraduate credits from a four-year college and up to 75 credits from a two-year community college.

 Yes, faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships and cooperative education.

 If an employer requires a college degree with a health care focus, a B.S. in Health Science is usually preferred.
 A B.S. in Health Science is the most effective route to completing a Bachelor's degree that includes all the graduate program prerequisite courses for programs such as the Health Promotions Concentration as well as the Graduate Occupational Therapy, Doctor of Physical Therapy and Physician Assistant Programs.

 Program Details & Curriculum

 General Education Requirements: 60 Credits